-The probabilistic behaviour (i.e. the Acceptance probability functions) encoded within the DTMC model of the alternating offer framework, results in a probability distribution over the set of possible outcomes of the negotiation (i.e. the interval $[S\RP, B\RP]$ ), hence over a strategy profile's payoff.
+The probabilistic behaviour (i.e. the Acceptance probability functions) encoded within the DTMC model of the alternating offer framework, results in a probability distribution over the set of possible outcomes of the negotiation (i.e. the interval $[S_RP, B_RP]$), hence over a strategy profile's payoff.
+For verifying our model we have considered only settings such that $S_RP < B_RP$, in particular we referred most of our analysis to configurations with $S_RP = 10000$ and $S_RP = 11000$

 Once a strategy profile (e.g. Boulware-Boulware or Conceder-Conceder, etc.) has been chosen by configuration, the corresponding probability distribution is determined by verifying, with the PRISM tool, the following PCTL formula against the framework model:

-$$P = ?(tt \ U(agreement) \land (purchase = PVAL)) \tag{5}$$
+$$P = ?(tt\ U(agreement) \land (purchase = PVAL))$$ (5)

 The above property captures those evolutions for which an agreement over a specific value (PVAL) is reached, at some point, during the bargaining process.

-The verification of (5) for every possible agreement value (PVAL $\in$ [S\RP, B\RP]) provide us with the distribution of the probability over the set of outcomes.
-From this the resulting expected utility can be straightforwardly derived from the verification results (for the sake of brevity we do not report it in here).
+With the PRISM tool, the verification of (5) for every possible agreement value $(PVAL \in [S_RP, B_RP])$ provide us with the distribution of the probability over the set of outcomes, hence the resulting expected utility can be straightforwardly derived (for the sake of brevity we do not report it in here).

 Before starting the verification phase the model needs to be configured.
 The configuration requires setting a number of parameters amongst which the strategy combination which we want to study (i.e. the strategy's slopes and switch-time for both players').
 The possible strategies are clearly infinite, however for our purpose we consider only a limited number of combinations which we aim to compare through the results of model verification.
-The range of possible agreements (i.e. the interval $[S\RP, B\RP]$ ) must also be chosen through configuration and, in order to improve the model's efficiency, this is done by means of two distinct parameters: the interval width and its offset from the origin.
+In order to improve model's efficiency, the accepting interval (i.e. $[S_RP, B_RP]$) is actually set by means of two distinct parameters: the interval width and its offset from the origin.
 We observe that the numerical result of model verification is affected by the chosen interval (as a result of functions (3) and (4) definition).